specklesystems/speckle-docs/viewer/camera-controller-api.md

 # CameraController
 The default camera controller extension that comes with the viewer package.
-Includes toggleable pespective and orthographic camera projections
+Includes toggleable perspective and orthographic camera projections

 ### <h3>Accessors</h3>
 |  	|   |   |   |